-In spite of the positive effect of increased accountability reported in several countries, ranking can be misleading since higher rankings exhibited by private schools are mostly derived exclusively from the more favorable background of their students, and not from the better quality of private schools (Hastings & Weinstein, 2013).
+In spite of the positive effect of increased accountability reported in several countries, ranking can be misleading since higher rankings exhibited by private schools are mostly derived exclusively from the more favorable background of their students, and not from the better quality of private schools(Hastings & Weinstein, 2013).
 Further, the public disclosure of bad outcomes might reinforce the negative performance of those already disadvantaged schools.

-In the United States, principals, teachers and teachers' unions tend to oppose policies linking assessment to accountability on the grounds of perverse effects such as prompting teachers to abet cheating and narrowing the curriculum to the practice of teaching to the test (Cox &Roden, 2012).
-In support of this view Grewal (2013) postulates that some schools and colleges alter the timing of their actions and engage in cream skimming in response to specific performance measures. they accomplish this by excluding weak students from sitting for examinations, misreporting of schooldropoutrates and engagingin cream skimmingat the point of admission.
+In the UnitedStates, principals, teachers and teachers' unions tend to opposepolicies linking assessment to accountabilityon the grounds of perverse effects such as prompting teachers to abet cheating and narrowing the curriculumto the practice of teaching to the test (Cox &Roden, 2012).
+In support of this view Grewal (2013) postulates that some schools and colleges alterthe timingof their actions and engagein cream skimmingin responseto specific performance measures.
+They accomplish this by excluding weak students from sitting for examinations, misreporting of schooldropoutrates and engaging incre-am skimming the point of admission.

-In New South Wales, combination of school based assessments is used to determine a student's final mark in each subject (Board of Studies NSW, 2008).
-In Chile, schools are evaluated and ranked on the basis of their improvement in several factors such as cleanliness, physical structures, student assessment scores, retention rates, teachers' working conditions, teachers-parents' integration, promotion on merit practices, and gender or disability consideration (Mcmakin, 2013).
+In New South Wales, combination of school based assessments is used to determine a student's final mark in each subject(Board of Studies NSW, 2008).
+In Chile, schools are evaluated and ranked on the basis of their improvement in several factors such as cleanliness, physical structures, student assessment scores, retention rates, teachers' working conditions, teachers-parents integration, promotion on merit practices, and gender or disability consideration (McMakin, 2013).
 In order to arrive at a final school entitlement score, the considered factors are weighted and adjusted so that the competition is roughly between schools that are comparable in terms of economic status of the community and student population.
-Further, by ranking schools within each group in accordance to score index, teachers are awarded (Mcmakin, 2013).
+Further, by ranking schools within each group in accordance to score index, teachers are awarded (McMakin, 2013).

-Up to 2015, there have been several categories of ranking Kenya certificate of secondary examination (KCSE) namely: all schools, national schools, provincialschools, district schools, private schools, most improved schools and students' categories.
-Mwangi and Nyagah (2013) observes that the ranking was entirely based on students' academic performance in KCSE and it therefore failed to take into consideration the obvious disparities in students' intakemarks in form one and facilities among other factors.
-They further argue that focusing on examination results failed to put in consideration manyotherimportant crucial outcomes such as integrity, physicalwellbeing, confidence and deportment.
-In addition, it leads to narrowingof the curriculum due to the neglect of non-examined subjects. it was in cognizance of this limitation the report on totally integrated quality education and training recommendedthatschool ranking systembe abolished (Republic of Kenya, 1999).
+Up to 2015, there have been several categories of ranking Kenya Certificate of Secondary Examination (KCSE) namely: the overall, Nationalschools, Provincialschools, Districtschools, Privateschools, most improvedschools and Students' categories.
+Mwangi and Nyagah (2013) observes that the ranking was entirely based on students' academic performance in KCSE and it therefore failed to take into consideration the obvious disparities in students' intakemarks in form one and facilities among otherfactors.
+They further argue that focusingon examination results failed to put in consideration manyotherimportant crucial outcomes such as integrity, physicalwellbeing, confidenceand deportment.
+In addition it leads to narrowingof the curriculum due to the neglect of non-examined subjects.
+It was in cognizance of this limitation the report on Totally Integrated Quality Educationand Training recommendedthatschool ranking systembe abolished (Republic of Kenya, 1999).

 The ministry of education imposed a ban on ranking of schools in the national examinations (Nation Newspaper, 18th March 2015).
 Following this ban, secondary schools were not ranked in the (2014) KCSE.
-This brought uproar from different education stakeholders and the general public with some in favour of and others opposed to the policy change, Standard Newspapers, 7th January 2015).
+This brought uproar from different education stakeholders and the general public with some in favour of and others opposed to the policy change, (Standard Newspapers, 7th January 2015).
 Different education stakeholders hold different views on ranking (KESSHA, 2014).
-The then cabinet secretary for education argued that the demerits of ranking far outweighs its merits as it led to many vices including cheating in examinations among others (standard newspaper, 7th January 2015).
-Kenya Private Schools' Association (KEPSHA) and Kenya National Union of Teachers for example opposed the ban with fear that it will lead to decline in standards of education (daily nation, 30th November 2014).
-Kenya Secondary Schools Heads Association (KESSHA) and Kenya Union of Post Primary Education Teachers (KUPPET) hailed the ban with the view that ranking has never been objective because the entry requirements in schools and parameters available are not similar, (standard newspaper, 30thNovember 2014).
+The then cabinet secretary for education argued that the demerits of ranking far outweighs its merits as it led to many vices including cheating in examinations among others (Standard Newspaper, 7th January 2015).
+Kenya Private Schools Association (KEPSHA) and Kenya National Union of Teachers for example opposed the ban with fear that it will lead to decline in standards of education (Daily Nation, 30th November 2014).
+Kenya Secondary Schools Heads Association (KESSHA) and Kenya Union of Post Primary Education Teachers (KUPPET) hailed the ban with the view that ranking has never been objective because the entry requirements in schools and parameters available are not similar, (Standard Newspaper, 30th November 2014).